CVTEST67/QA-ENG-ASSESMENT/README.md

 # Part 1: Manual Testing

-Manual test cases were created and executed for the following features:
+Manual test cases were created and executed for the SauceDemo application covering:

 - Add to Cart
-- View Cart
+- View Cart Contents
-- Remove Item
+- Remove Item from Cart
-- Checkout Process
+- Complete Checkout Process
-- Negative Checkout Scenarios
+- Negative Checkout Scenarios (empty fields, empty cart)

-Bug reports were documented where issues were found.
+Bug reports were documented for any issues found.

-Screenshots were added for validation of test execution.
+Screenshots were included as evidence of execution.

 ---